 - Divide and Conquer – Divide your days perfectly.
 Devote 2–3 hours each day to complete your backlog.
 Rest of the time should be exclusively reserved for present homework.

 - Don’t be in a hurry now – Don’t think that you can complete your “huge” backlog within a month.
 It will take time but if you will keep believing and following things properly, it will get cleared sooner.

-- Don’t panic – There is no point of taking stress now.
-You have done a mistake but the good thing about all this is that you know you have done a mistake and want to correct it.
+- Don’t panic – There is no point in taking stress now.
+You have made a mistake but the good thing about all this is that you know you have made a mistake and want to correct it.
 Be calm, be patient.
 Everything will be fine.

 - For turtles – This point is for people who take time while solving a problem.
 See if your speed is slow, you will find it difficult to get your backlog completely cleared.
 So there is one thing which you can do.
 It’s not a complete solution but it’s surely better than nothing.

 - No need to clear the whole backlog.
-Just take good questions from all chapter that are left.
-Most of the people first solve their coaching modules, then move to past 34 year questions and then other books.
+Just take good questions from all chapters that are left.
+Most of the people first solve their JEE coaching modules, then move to past year JEE questions and then other books.
 This is not the right order to follow when it comes to backlog removal.
 There, you should follow this law,

 - Follow this way to ensure that even if you are not able to get your complete work done, you should at least have all basic concepts of those chapters cleared.

 For turtles “again” – Hey, point number 7 doesn’t mean that you don’t have to complete all your work.
 You just have to get your concepts in the proper place right now.
 Rest of the work should be done whenever you have some free time or there is a long holiday like the ones you will get after a big test in coaching / Diwali Holidays / 2 months gap that you get when class 11th is over and 12th is about to start.